regie28/regie28/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi+There+,+How+are+you?)](https://git.io/typing-svg)

-I'm Reginald Bartiana, An aspiring Web Developer currently learning a P.E.R.N Stack.
+I'm Reginald Bartiana here, An aspiring Web Developer from 🇵🇭  currently learning a P.E.R.N Stack.
+In my freetime I love watching anime

 ________________________________________________________________________________________________________________________
 👋 A quick introduction